-Home

 Rescue

-Most of Freeport VFD’s emergency calls are rescue operations.
+A large portion of Freeport VFD’s emergency calls are rescue operations.
 If firefighting isn’t for you, this is another consideration you can make.
 Freeport VFD currently operates as a light rescue company.
-After a Vehicle Rescue class, you will have the knowledge to extricate somebody from a vehicle with the use of hand tools and power tools.
+During the State Department of Health's Basic Vehicle Rescue class, you will develop the skills to extricate somebody from a vehicle with the use of hand tools and power tools.
 You can also advance your rescue skills in Rope, High Angle, Collapse, and Confined Space Rescue; Special Vehicle Rescue; Search and Rescue; and many other classes.
 Freeport VFD also has a Water Rescue Team with SCUBA equipment and boats.
-If you are a boat operator or a recreational diver, we can use you for our Water Rescue Team.
-If you are interested, you can take various water rescue classes to become a Water Rescue Technician, such as: water rescue awareness, water rescue and emergency response, boat operation and rescue, line systems rescue, ice rescue, and other various water rescue courses.
+If you are a boat operator, recreational diver, lifeguard, or someone that just likes to be in the water, we can use you for our Water Rescue Team.
+If you are interested, you can take classes to become a Water Rescue Technician, such as: water rescue awareness, water rescue and emergency response, boat operation and rescue, line systems rescue, ice rescue, rescue diver, and other various water rescue courses.

 Ambulance

 Freeport EMS is also looking for good volunteers.
 We provide an around-the-clock ambulance service with paid EMT’s and Paramedics.
-However, there are some times when volunteers are called in for more help.
+However, there are some times when volunteers are called in for more help, and volunteers are called in for most of the non-emergency transfers, community events, and standbys we handle.
 Because of this, we are always looking for new volunteers.
 In order to volunteer on an ambulance, you need to become a state certified Emergency Medical Technician (EMT).
 After you become an EMT, you can also advance on to become a Paramedic, which requires more training.
 Volunteering in EMS is also a good way for applying medical students to set themselves apart from the other applicants.
 It gives you valuable experience and knowledge in medicine and patient care, which can put you ahead of the rest of the students, and benefit you later in your career.
+Running as an EMT or Paramedic also counts for many schools as the "hands on patient care" hours required for many medical-related programs!

 Fire Police